akhilsadam/PlasticPET-graphicx/README.md

 - *Some plots have very poor statistics, but I haven't yet had a chance to regenerate them...
 - If you would like to use those, please tell me, and I will generate them ASAP (will take a day or two, since simulation is fairly slow).
-- The upper-right green `code` dropdown offers an option to download as ZIP.
+- Some images are hidden by a dropdown, since they are not directly relevant, but are needed to show full progression.

+<a href=https://github.com/akhilsadam/PlasticPET-graphicx/archive/refs/heads/main.zip>Download as ZIP</a>

 ## SETUP